-CHIP benefit CHIP benefit description Home and community health services Services that are provided in the home and community, including but not limited to: Home infusion Respiratory therapy Visits for private duty nursing (RN, LVN) Skilled nursing visits as defined for home health purposes (may include RN or LVN) Home health aide when included as part of a plan of care during a period that skilled visits have been approved Speech, physical, and occupational therapies These services are not intended to replace the child's caretaker or to provide relief for the caretaker.
-Skilled nursing visits are provided on an intermittent level and are not intended to provide 24-hour skilled nursing services; services are not intended to Inpatient mental health services replace 24-hour inpatient or skilled nursing facility services.
-Services include but are not limited to: Mental health services, including services for serious mental illness, furnished in a freestanding psychiatric hospital, psychiatric units of general acute-care hospitals and state-operated facilities Neuropsychological and psychological testing When inpatient psychiatric services are ordered by a court of competent jurisdiction pursuant to the Texas Health and Safety Code Chapter 573, Subchapters B and C, Chapter 574, Subchapter D, or as a condition of probation, the court order serves as Outpatient mental health services binding determination of medical necessity.
-Refer to the Court-Ordered Services section of this manual for more information.
-Services include but are not limited to: Mental health services, including services for serious mental illness provided on an outpatient basis Neuropsychological and psychological testing The visits can be furnished in a variety of community-based settings (including school- and home-based) or in a state-operated facility Medication management Rehabilitative day treatments Residential treatment services Sub-acute outpatient services (partial hospitalization or rehabilitative day treatment) Skills training (psycho-educational skill development) Qualified mental health providers - community services (DSHS) in Title 25 T.A.C., §412.303(48); QMHP-CSs shall be providers working through a DSHS-contracted local mental health authority or a separate DSHS-contracted entity; QMHP-CSs shall be supervised by a licensed mental health professional or physician and provide services in accordance with DSHS standards; those services include individual and group-skills training (which can be components of interventions such as day treatment and in-home services), patient and family education, and crisis services When outpatient psychiatric services are ordered by a court of competent jurisdiction pursuant to the Texas Health and Safety Code Chapter 573, Subchapters B and C, Chapter 574, Subchapters A through G, Texas Family Code Chapter 55, Subchapter D, or as a condition of probation, the court order serves as binding determination of medical necessity.
+Services include but are not limited to:

+- Mental health services, including services for serious mental illness provided on an outpatient basis - Neuropsychological and psychological testing - The visits can be furnished in a variety of community-based settings (including school- and home-based) or in a state-operated facility - Medication management - Rehabilitative day treatments - Residential treatment services - Sub-acute outpatient services (partial hospitalization or rehabilitative day treatment) - Skills training (psycho-educational skill development) - Qualified mental health providers community services (QMHP-CS), which are defined by the Texas Department of State Health Services (DSHS) in Title 25 T.A.C., §412.303(48); QMHP-CSs shall be providers working through a DSHS-contracted local mental health authority or a separate DSHS-contracted entity; QMHP-CSs shall be supervised by a licensed mental health professional or physician and provide services in accordance with DSHS standards; those services include individual and group-skills training (which can be components of interventions such as day treatment and in-home services), patient and family education, and crisis services

+When outpatient psychiatric services are ordered by a court of competent jurisdiction pursuant to the Texas Health and Safety Code Chapter 573, Subchapters B and C, Chapter 574, Subchapters A through G, Texas Family Code Chapter 55, Subchapter D, or as a condition of probation, the court order serves as binding determination of medical necessity.
 Refer to the Court-Ordered Services section of this manual for more information.